Vehicle registration plates of San Marino

 Sammarinese authorities license private vehicles with distinctive licence plates which are white with blue figures, usually a letter followed by up to four numbers.
 To the left of these figures is displayed the national coat of arms of San Marino.
-Many vehicles also carry the international vehicle identification code "RSM" in black on a white oval sticker.
-Since 2004 custom licence plates have also become available.
+Custom licence plates were offered starting in 2004.
+In 2023, there were format and design changes: a new reduced size front plate was introduced, measuring 300 x 100 mm, and the color of the serial number font was darkened from light blue to medium blue (RAL 5017).
+The new design does not include the international country code "RSM" which could instead be displayed in an oval decal.

 There are 220 km (135 mi) of roads in the country: the main road is the San Marino Highway.

 Limousines that serve as transport to the Captains Regent of the San Marino with their license plates as of 2022.